zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

     }
     ```

 - Given a vulnerability ID, list all the artifacts affected by that vulnerability.
 And include all the images, currently or historically mapped to a tag, containing the said artifact

+    Use `vulnerability` filter's `id` attribute for specifying a vulnerability identifier.
+Query for vulnerability ID CVE-2019-15213:
     ```
     {
       artifactsByVulnerability(filter: {vulnerability: {id: "CVE-2019-15213"}, tag: {currentOnly: false}}) {